Table Of Contents

 AWS Vs. Azure Pricing: Support Plans

-You can choose from four AWS cloud support plans.
-The plans split between premium and free tiers.
-Everyone has access to free support through self-service channels, like AWS documentation, 24/7 customer service, and whitepapers.
+You can choose from four AWS cloud support plans, split between premium and free tiers.
+Everyone can access free support through self-service channels, such as AWS documentation, 24/7 customer service, and whitepapers.

 There are four levels of premium support: Developer, Business, Enterprise On-Ramp, and Enterprise.
 The pricing starts at $29 per month and goes up to $15,000 per month, or 3% of AWS monthly usage.